 There is a catch, though.
 Let’s assume that Karl dies with an unused gift card of $5.4 million.
 Kathy has $5.4 million of her gift card available as well.
-So Kathy plans her estate assuming she has $10.8 million of gift card to apply before her estate would have to pay estate taxes.
+So Kathy plans her estate assuming she has $10.8 million of gift cards to apply before her estate would have to pay estate taxes.
 A few years after Karl died, Kathy remarries Noel.
 Then Noel dies, leaving Kathy widowed again.
 Because the “portability” of Karl’s gift card applies only if Karl was Kathy’s most recently deceased spouse, Kathy will no longer have Karl’s unused gift card to use.
 Karl’s gift card expires, but Kathy may be able to use any unused gift card that was not applied when Noel died.

 With this new exemption amount and the introduction of portability, most people will not have to worry about gift or estate taxes at the federal level.
 In fact, married couples who did planning before 2013 with the use of credit shelter trusts (often called “Family Trusts” or “Exemption Trusts”) should have their plans reviewed by an estate planning attorney.
 Not only are these credit shelter trusts no longer necessary, they will often result in higher capital gains taxes for your children than an updated plan that removes these types of trusts.
 We can also examine whether or not an IRA trust would be beneficial to your plan in order to avoid even more taxes.

-Consult With an Experienced Estate and Gift Tax Lawyer in Colorado
+Consult With an Estate Tax Attorney in Denver

 Colorado does not have a state tax for gifts or estates, but many states do.
-As a result, you’ll still want to consult with estate tax lawyer if you own property outside Colorado or plan to call someplace other than Colorado your residence before you die.
+As a result, you’ll still want to consult with an estate tax lawyer if you own property outside Colorado or plan to call someplace other than Colorado your residence before you die.
 Contact our Arvada estate planning attorneys today at (303) 420-2863 for a free consultation.